shabonout/eduverse/liftoff.md

 This example is far more abstracted from natural language, representing specific instructions that directly interact with the computer's hardware.

+Don't worry if you cannot understand the code, I myself am not very fond of this programming language 😄.

 ### 4. **Machine Code (Binary)**

 Beneath assembly language lies **machine code**, the lowest level of software.
 Machine code is the actual set of instructions that the computer’s processor executes, and it’s written in **binary**- a series of 0s and 1s.
 Here's what that might look like: